MetaVR Visual Systems in Upgraded F-16 Training Simulators at Luke AFB

 The BMGR is one of three tactical ranges in the Luke AFB area, spanning several hundred square kilometers.
 The range serves the U.S. Air Force and the U.S. Marine Corps as a training area for aerial gunnery, rocketry, electronic warfare, and tactical maneuvering and air support.
 As well, pilots and JTACs train for strike and close air support missions at BMGR.

 MetaVR’s Luke airfield model replaced the Presagis airfield model.
-The terrain’s cultural features include: 171 high-resolution, geolocated models of hangars, offices, storage facilities, and other structures: 104 at Luke AFB and 107 at the East Tactical Range (ETAC) at the BMGR (97 unique geospecific models built from photos taken onsite), a unique high-resolution F-16C aircraft model; runway models at Luke AFB and the main ETAC airfield; 673 static vehicle and sign models; 831,581 cultural lights of the greater Phoenix area as well as runway lights and runway signage at Luke AFB; and 103 geotypical volumetric trees.
+The terrain’s cultural features include: 171 high-resolution, geolocated models of hangars, offices, storage facilities, and other structures: 104 at Luke AFB and 107 at the East Tactical Range (ETAC) at the BMGR.
+From photos taken on-site at the air force base, 97 unique geospecific models were built.
+Models also include a unique high-resolution F-16C aircraft model; runway models at Luke AFB and the main ETAC airfield; 673 static vehicle and sign models; 831,581 cultural lights of the greater Phoenix area as well as runway lights and runway signage at Luke AFB; and 103 geotypical volumetric trees.

 56th training squadron